decentraland/adr/content/ADR-66-emotes-system-for-renderer.md

 Since the plugin system is already consolidated in the renderer architecture, there's no need to stray apart from it.
 You can read about the benefits of using it
 [here](/adr/ADR-56).

+## Deprecation Reason

+This ADR has been marked as **Deprecated** as of 2026-03-23 due to the deprecation of the old Decentraland client (unity-renderer).
+The emotes system described here, which relied on DataStore and the old plugin approach, has been replaced by a Mecanim-based AnimatorController system with EmotePlayer and CharacterEmoteComponent in the new explorer client (decentraland/unity-explorer).
+Refer to [ADR-293: Explorer emotes system](/adr/ADR-293) for the current architecture.